Client: Barcelona Hospital Clinic

 In our report, we use Nexes – a Barcelona-based project to manage chronic disease using ICT-enabled Integrated Care methods – as a case study to illustrate these challenges and an example of approaches to overcoming them.
 We found the Nexes system to be more advanced than comparable projects, as individual parts of the integrated model had already been successfully tested at pilot level.
 Nexes also places strong emphasis on the principles and objectives of integrated care, but uses a deliberate light-touch on processes for achieving them.
 This makes it particularly appropriate for use in Europe’s fragmented healthcare systems.

 The report recommends approaches to resolving each of the five areas of constraint: fragmentation, interoperability, financial, legal and organisational.
 We highlight the timeframe which combinations of actors within healthcare systems would need to collaborate to achieve success.
 On interoperability, technical constraints can be reduced by the widespread use of modular, open ICT systems and increased efforts in agreeing European-wide standardised medical definitions (semantics).
 Legally, medium- to long-term legislative action is needed to ensure the roles and responsibilities of healthcare professionals are re-defined (particularly for nurses), and that patients’ medical data is uniformly protected.
 Financially, we recommend new business models, such as the foundation of innovative R&D businesses within healthcare structures.
 Organisationally, we suggest an insistence on agreeing changes by involving actors from across the healthcare disciplines and making use of champions to implement change at local levels.

-The European Centre for Government Transformation convened the High-Level Roundtable on Tax and Revenue Collection in the Digital...Read more
+The European Centre for Government Transformation convened the High-Level Roundtable on the Future of Work in Tax and Revenue...Read more